ihhub/penguinV/doc/API_description.md

 	&nbsp;&nbsp;&nbsp;&nbsp;heightOut - height of output image

 	**Return value:**
 	&nbsp;&nbsp;&nbsp;&nbsp;image of [widthOut, heightOut] size which is a result of resizing.
-If the function fails exception imageException is raised.
+If the function fails exception penguinVException is raised.

 	##### Syntax:
 	```cpp